lordSquigles/Simple-Process-Hollowing-Example/README.md

 Here is a helpful article that explains the process in detail: https://medium.com/@jain.sm/process-hollowing-930b30452279.

 Thank you zwclose on Rohitab for your fantastic error handling bits!
-I borrowed a lot of it: http://www.rohitab.com/discuss/topic/40262-dynamic-forking-process-hollowing/.
+I borrowed a lot of it.

-Helpful examples have also been done by hasherzade (https://github.com/hasherezade/) and Zer0Mem0ry (https://github.com/Zer0Mem0ry/).
+Helpful examples have also been done by hasherzade and Zer0Mem0ry.

 Windows methods used are: